Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Ethereum in a nutshell

 Users can send \emph{transactions} to the Etherum network in order to: \begin{inlinelist} \item create new contracts; \item invoke a function of a contract; \item transfer ether to contracts or to other users. \end{inlinelist} All the transactions sent by users, called \emph{external} transactions, are recorded on a public, append-only data structure --- the \emph{blockchain}.
 Upon receiving an external transaction, a contract can fire some \emph{internal} transactions, which are not explictly recorded on the blockchain, but still have effects on the balance of users and of other contracts.

 Since transactions can move money, it is crucial to guarantee that their execution is performed correctly.
-To this purpose, Ethereum does \emph{not} rely on a trusted central authority: rather, each transaction is processed by a large network of mutually untrusted peers --- called \emph{miners}.
-Each miner executes all the transactions, and its results must match with those of the other miners.
-There is a \emph{consensus} protocol to address mismatches (due \eg, to failures or to attacks), which is based on a ``proof-of-work'' puzzle.
-The security of the consensus protocol relies on the fact that, for a miner, following the protocol is more convenient than trying to attack it.
-Indeed, miners receive economic incentives for correctly performing all the computations required by the protocol.
-Incorrect computations are soon discovered (since they are not the majority), and discharged.
-Hence, the execution of contracts is guaranteed to be correct, as long as the adversary does not control the majority of the computational power of the network.
+To this purpose, Ethereum does not rely on a trusted central authority: rather, each transaction is processed by a decentralized network of nodes.
+There is a \emph{consensus} protocol to address mismatches (due \eg, to failures or to attacks), which is currently based on a ``proof-of-work'' puzzle.
+The security of the consensus protocol relies on the fact that following the protocol is more convenient than trying to attack it.
+Indeed, nodes receive economic incentives for correctly performing all the computations required by the protocol.
+The execution of contracts is guaranteed to be correct, as long as the adversary does not control a very large portion of the computational power of the network~\cite{Gervais16ccs}.